HowellYan/docker-redis-colony/README.md

 git config --global core.autocrlf false
 ```

-## Docker Compose template of Redis cluster
+## Docker Compose template of Redis colony

-The tempalte defines the topology of the Redis cluster
+The tempalte defines the topology of the Redis colony

 ```
 master: